-Medication often causes side effects.
+Medications often cause side effects.
 You may have none, some or all the effects listed below, and they may be mild, moderate, or severe.
-There may also be unknown side effects from taking ABI-5366 alone or with other medications you may be taking.
+There may also be unknown side effects from taking ABI-1179 alone or with other drugs you may be taking.
 If you have any of these side effects, or are worried about them, talk with your study doctor.
 Your study doctor will also be looking out for side effects.

-What are the Risks or Side Effects of ABI-5366?
+What are the Risks or Side Effects of ABI-1179?

-ABI-5366 is an experimental medication being studied for the suppression of RGH.
-There is no information yet on the use of ABI-5366 in humans.
-At this stage of development, the risk considerations for ABI-5366 are based only on nonclinical data, meaning data from laboratory and animal studies.
-ABI-5366 could potentially benefit patients with RGH in the future.
+ABI-1179 is an experimental medication being studied for the treatment of RGH.
+There is no information yet on the use of ABI-1179 in humans.
+At this stage of development, the risk considerations for ABI-1179 are based only on nonclinical data, meaning data from laboratory and animal studies.
+ABI-1179 could potentially benefit patients with RGH in the future.

-ABI-5366 was studied in animals.
-The results show that there is no significant risk of genetic mutations or damage from exposure to ABI-5366.
-No harmful medication-related events to the central nervous (brain and spinal cord) system, respiratory (breathing) system, or circulatory (heart) system were observed in the animal studies.
-Overall, ABI-5366 was clinically tolerated in animals for 28 days of dosing.
-There were no medication-related clinical signs or changes in mean body weights.
-In animals, buildup of crystalline material (thought to be precipitated ABI-5366) was observed under a microscope in tissues at high ABI-5366 blood levels, which are higher than the anticipated ABI-5366 blood levels in this current study in humans.
-In some animals, this was accompanied by inflammation in a number of tissues with additional changes in the bone marrow, adrenal gland, and spleen.
-These changes were not considered harmful.
-In some animals, harmful effects to the kidney occurred at the highest dose tested and were accompanied by monitorable changes in body fluids.
-These harmful effects were reversible when ABI-5366 was discontinued.
-In other animals no harmful effects occurred at any dose tested.
+The safety of ABI-1179 was studied in animals.
+The overall results show that there is no significant risk of genetic changes that may lead to cancer from exposure to ABI-1179 in the non-clinical study.
+No harmful drug-related events to the central nervous (brain and spinal cord) system, respiratory (breathing) system, or circulatory (heart) system were observed in the animal studies.
+Overall, ABI-1179 was well-tolerated in animals for 28 days of daily dosing.
+There were no drug-related findings in some animals at any dose tested.
+In other animals there were changes in the adrenal and thyroid gland (where hormones are released, liver, spleen and minimal reductions in red blood cell counts.
+None of these changes were considered harmful.

-In order to ensure participant safety, the study is designed to increase in dose between subsequent participant groups over the study period, including a maximum dose and a maximum step-up between doses.
-There are also stopping rules for individual participants and for the overall study.
+To ensure participant safety, the study is designed to increase in dose over the study period, including a maximum dose step-up and a maximum dose.
+There are also individual participant and study stopping rules in the study.
 You will undergo complete and frequent clinical and laboratory safety monitoring.
-A Data Review Committee (DRC) and the study Investigators will perform ongoing safety data reviews.
+A Data Review Committee and the study Investigators will perform ongoing safety data reviews.

-If you feel you may be experiencing any side effects or new signs or symptoms during the study, or you are worried about potential side effects, talk with your study doctor, who will be looking out for side effects throughout your study participation.
+If you feel you may be experiencing any side effects or new signs or symptoms during the study, or you are worried about them, talk with your study doctor, who will be looking out for side effects throughout your study participation.

-It is currently not possible to know whether taking ABI-5366 may cause cancer or birth defects in humans.
-The risks for ABI-5366 in pregnancy are unknown.
+It is currently not possible to know whether taking ABI-1179 may cause cancer or birth defects in humans.
+The risks for ABI-1179 in pregnancy are unknown.
 Do not participate in this study unless you understand and accept this risk and are willing to take appropriate measures to avoid pregnancy.
 To be in this study, highly effective birth control is required; your study doctor can provide details on recommended types of birth control.

-If new findings develop during this study that might suggest a chance for significant side effects when taking ABI-5366, or that might affect your willingness to participate, your study doctor will inform you and your legally authorized representative (if applicable) as soon as possible.
+If new findings develop during this study that might suggest a chance for significant side effects when taking ABI-1179, or that might affect your willingness to participate, your study doctor will inform you and your legally authorised representative (if applicable) as soon as possible.

-Some medications may not be safe when taken with ABI-5366.
+Some medications may not be safe when taken with ABI-1179.
 You should contact the study doctor before starting any new medications or supplements (including vitamins or herbal medicines).